barnes7td/essentials/cheatsheets/coding_basics.md

   * Code to a User Story
   * Don't get distracted by other coding ideas
   * Write down bugs you find or ideas you have and do them later.

-5. Create Feature, Fix Bug, or Refactor Code, but only 1 at a time.
+**Principle 5:** Create Feature, Fix Bug, or Refactor Code, but only 1 at a time.

-6. Methods get input and return output.
+**Principle 6:** Methods get input and return output.
 Always know what you are getting and what you're returning.

-7. Think like a User.
+**Principle 7:** Think like a User.
 Empathize with the User.

-8. Solve ugly and verbose first, then refactor
+**Principle 8:** Solve ugly and verbose first, then refactor
-  * Find a solution first with trial and error.
+  1. Find a solution, by any means necessary.
-  * Refactor till easily comprehensible.
+  2. Refactor, with the goal of being comprehensible.
-9. Empathize with fellow coders.
+  3. Review.
+If needed, refactor again.

-10. Tell.
-Don't Ask.
+**Principle 9:** Use a for loop if you know the number of loops, else use a while loop.

-11. Make the change easy, then make the change.
+**Principle 10:** The end product is the User Experience.
+It is the priority.